oryon-dominik/parseltongue/README.md

 The Luhn algorithm calculates checksums for ids.
 If appended to the id, you can validate the integer or hash-IDs, to avoid missspellings.

+### Recursion: Towers of Hanoi algorithm

+The towers of hanoi move an ordered list with recursion over a helper to the target

 ### pip upgrade all

 you can upgrade all packages inside your environment with this [little script](tools/pip_upgrade_all.py)